Stephen-Kimoi/ICP-to-do-examples/CHEATSHEAT.md

 ## Canister Upgrade on rust while using stable structures:

+Step 1: First of all, Ensure that you've used stable memory to store your data.
+Check out the full documentation on stable memory [here](https://github.com/seniorjoinu/ic-stable-memory)

-Step 1: First, make sure you have built your project to generate the latest Wasm file
+Step 2: Build your project to generate the latest Wasm file, also ensure you've generated the lastest did files.
 ```bash
 dfx build <canister_name> --network ic
 ```